cloudControl/documentation/Guides/Java/Auto-Detection.md

 |[Scala][buildpack-scala]|`/*.sbt`, or `project/*.scala` or `.sbt/*.scala`|
 |[Play!][buildpack-play]|`*/conf/application.conf` inside your application (not modules). |

-For more detail, check the `detect` script of the corresponding buildpack.
+For more details, check the `detect` script of the corresponding buildpack.

 [buildpack-clojure]: https://github.com/cloudControl/buildpack-clojure
 [buildpack-gradle]: https://github.com/cloudControl/buildpack-gradle